 WE GET IT

 Workplace accidents can be very stressful for the injured person and the employer.
 Whilst people have a general idea of the process involved in a workers compensation claim, what they tend to forget is that sometimes, it is not just about receiving treatment and returning to work as quickly as possible.
 At times, the injuries sustained as a result of a workplace accident could be a lot more severe and have a lasting impact on your capacity to return to normal work duties or even everyday activities.
 The process of recovering workers compensation can be a lot more complicated than you think.
-At Jameson Law, we get that for most people, their job is their single source of income and they will do whatever it takes to return to work as soon as possible, despite their serious injury just in order to support themselves and their families.
+At Jameson Law, we understand that for most people, their job is their single source of income and they will do whatever it takes to return to work as soon as possible, despite their serious injury to simply support themselves and their families.
 However, we also get that this does not necessarily have to be the case!

 Workers Compensation is designed specifically to protect workers, ie employees when they sustained work-related injuries and ensure that they have sufficiently recovered before returning to work and/or a afforded the opportunity to return to suitable duties without sustaining financial hardship.
 On the same token, work-related accidents can sometimes lead to serious injuries that require extensive and costly medical treatment.
 As part of your workers compensation claim, you are also entitled to reasonable and necessary treatment expenses that will aid your recovery and rehabilitation.